-Drought-stressed corn may have high levels of aflatoxin (see article below).
-Aflatoxin levels may increase in storage if the corn is held very long at moisture levels above 14 percent.
+Drought-stressed corn may have high levels of aflatoxin (see companion article in this eUpdate).
+Aflatoxin levels may increase during storage if the corn is held very long at moisture levels above 14 percent.
 Growers intending storage for more than a week or two should have the corn tested for aflatoxin.
 Corn testing above 100 ppb should probably not be stored long-term.

 Ears may drop more easily in corn that has gone through drought, especially during grain fill.
 Some causes of increased ear drop include:

 Droughty conditions, especially during grain fill, can predispose corn to a number of stalk rots, which in turn may result in stalk lodging.
 Stalk lodging in corn occurs when the stalk weakens and breaks at some point below the ear.
 When this occurs, it results in harvest losses and slows down harvesting considerably.
 Grain moisture levels may also be unacceptably high in lodged corn.

 We often find stalk rot disease organisms (charcoal rot, Fusarium, Gibberella, anthracnose, and others) on corn with stalk lodging.
 Although stalk rot is often the ultimate cause of lodging, in most cases, the stalk rot diseases were only able to infect the plants because certain other factors predisposed the plants to disease infection.
 Such factors include: